dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 # Linux is not OS

 TL;DR: Every Linux distribution is a separate OS.
-Niche Linux distributions will never enjoy even the modest software selection available for mainstream Linux distributions.
+Niche Linux distributions will never enjoy even the modest application selection available for mainstream Linux distributions.

 ## Operating systems and why they matter